All at sea: Is Australia's fast-tracked asylum screening policy fair?

 Human rights lawyers have denounced the fast-tracked process at sea as illegal under international law.

-The government has repeatedly declined to comment on the process in detail, leaving lawyers to piece it together based on reports from those who have been subjected to the process and returned.
+The conservative Australian government has repeatedly declined to comment on the process in detail, leaving lawyers to piece it together based on reports from those who have been subjected to the process and returned.

 “These people, potentially in fear of their lives, are being picked up by armed naval personnel on the high seas and being submitted to a quick interview, with little privacy, over Skype or teleconference,” said Mary Crock, a professor of public law at the University of Sydney.